the-iron-bank-of-braavos/backup-repository-action/README.md

-and then, from direct link to its GitHub repository web, we can obtain URL and SHA reference, which it can be obtained from commit field on top right right corner of files viewer.
+and then, from direct link to its GitHub repository web, we can obtain URL and SHA reference, which it can be obtained from commit field on top right corner of files viewer.

 ## Table of content